nomaster/hallo-dorf/README.md

-# hallo-dorf
+# Hallo Dorf!
-Hallo Dorf!

 This is a minimal setup for static site development with Middleman and Bootstrap